7RRRYANNN7/Product-Copier/README.md

 The `docs/` folder mirrors the front-end so you can enable GitHub Pages (Deploy from branch → main → `/docs`).
 Because GitHub Pages cannot run the Node/Express scraper, point the UI at a hosted backend:

 1. Deploy `server.js` to a Node-friendly host (Render, Railway, Fly.io, etc.).
-2. (Recommended) Drop your backend URL in `public/api-config.js` before pushing so the static build knows where to send requests by default.
-The same file is mirrored in `docs/api-config.js` for GitHub Pages.
+2. A hosted default (`https://product-copier.onrender.com`) is baked into `public/api-config.js` (and mirrored in `docs/api-config.js`) so the static build works immediately.
+Update that value if you deploy your own backend.
 3. You can still override the value at runtime via **Settings → API Settings**.
 The saved value is persisted in `localStorage`.
 4. Leave the config blank when running the bundled Express server locally; it will default to the same origin.
+5. If the baked-in backend is temporarily unreachable, the UI will prompt you to set your own backend URL before scraping.

 ### Quick Render deploy